ibm-cloud-architecture/CSMO-ICP/grafana/README.md

 Open an issue if you have any questions.

-The Dashboards are names ICP 2.1.0.2 as this is the cerrent ICP version.
+The Dashboards are now named ICP 2.1.0.2* as this is the cerrent ICP version.
 The dashbaords are not dependent on the ICP version.

 Thanks, Your friendly neighborhood CSMO Team.